Published: 6 November 2023

 #MedSafetyWeek 2020

-From 2 to 8 November 2020, 75 medicine regulators and their stakeholders across the world took part in a social media campaign to raise awareness about the importance of reporting suspected side effects from medicines.
+From 2 to 8 November 2020, 75 medicine regulators and their stakeholders across the world are taking part in a social media campaign to raise awareness about the importance of reporting suspected side effects from medicines.

 Read the media statement 'Every report counts' - a call to healthcare professionals and the public to report suspected side effects this #MedSafetyWeek: 2-8 November 2020.